Li Cunxin: Mao's Last Dancer

 In 2003 Li published his autobiography, Mao's Last Dancer.
 It has received numerous accolades, including the Australian Book of the Year award.
-In 2008, the children's version of this book, Mao's Last Dancer: The Peasant Prince (illustrated by Anne Spudvilas), won the Australian Publishers Association's Book of the Year for Younger Children and the Queensland Premier's Literary Awards Children's Book Award.
+In 2008, the children's version of this book, Mao's Last Dancer: The Peasant Prince (illustrated by Anne Spudvilas), won the Australian Publishers Association's Book of the Year for Younger Children and the Queensland Premier's Children's Book Award.
+In 2026, Li published the sequel, The Lucky Son.

 Mao's Last Dancer was adapted into a 2009 feature film of the same name by director Bruce Beresford and writer Jan Sardi, starring Chi Cao, Bruce Greenwood and Kyle MacLachlan.
 At the São Paulo International Film Festival 2009 the film won Best Foreign Feature Film Audience Award (tied with Broken Embraces).
-American figure skater Nathan Chen skated to the soundtrack from the film at the 2018 Winter Olympics, winning the long program.
-Chen, himself extensively trained in ballet, consulted with Cunxin in the development of his on-ice persona during the run-up to the Olympics.

 Personal life

 Li's first marriage was to Elizabeth Mackey in 1981.
 They were divorced in 1987.

 Mary McKendry and Li were married that same year and now have three children: Sophie (born in 1988), Thomas (1992), and Bridie (1997).

-On 20 June 2023, Li announced that he and Mary would retire at the end of 2023, she from the teaching position as principal repetiteur with the ballet company.
+On 20 June 2023, Li announced that he and Mary would retire at the end of 2023, she from the teaching position as principal répétiteur with the ballet company.
 Li cited a heart condition.
 Mary has been undergoing treatment for cancer.